JakubFranek/Kapytal/docs/glossary.md

 ## Form

 In Kapytal, Forms are user interface elements/windows used for more complex settings and operations (note this is not a clear cut definition).
-Operations within Forms usually create [Dialogs](#dialog).
+Operations within Forms usually create [Dialogs](#dialog) in the process.

 These are some of the Forms in Kapytal: